scsibug/feedparser-clj/README.markdown

 ==============

 Parse RSS/Atom feeds with a simple, clojure-friendly API.
-Uses the Java ROME library, wrapped in StructMaps.
+Uses the Java ROME library, wrapped in Clojure records.

 Status
 ------